npacchioli/american-epic/index.md

 I really do not know how long this will go, I have dozens of topics to cover, and an entire American continental topography to navigate.

-More than anything, I appreciate you stopping by to read my prose.
-More than anything, I hope it resonates with you, and maybe just give you the inspiration to make a change in your life that you have been hesitant to do.
+More than anything, I appreciate you stopping by to read my prose and I hope it resonates with you.
+And maybe it'll give you the inspiration to make a change in your life that you have been hesitant to do.

 Feedback is welcome, contact me here with your thoughts: